Code-Institute-Submissions/Paul-Glanville-milestone2_MayResub/README.md

 while testing the project, had a continuous problem i had struggled to solve, the first problem was getting the start button to place a sequence, but that now works and runs a random sequnce with increasing tiles on each level.
 The second issue i have been facing is the tiles not lighting up upon being clicked therefore no comparison sequnce can be made as the tiles do not light up and it does not recognise the tile is being clicked.

+When creating the alert pop-ups they appear for every tile in the sequence instead of just the once at the end of each sequence. start button so far is required to be clicked to start each round and round display counter is one round ahead that it actually is.

 ---